ULSTICK/Crashing-Out/README.md

 ### Q: How can I disabled hardcore?

 A: I strongly recommend learning to use the sync shells for extra lives, it’s what the game was balanced around.
-If you select the easy route, and you’ll start with enough power for 3 shells.
+If you select the easy route, you’ll start with enough power for 3 shells.
 Follow the steps in the Sync quest for a detailed guide.
 However, if you’ve tried that and still want to disable hardcore, you can edit the hardcore setting in `config/globalgamerules-common.toml`.
 On a server, the steps are slightly different.
 Download [this file](https://cdn.modrinth.com/data/Y5UhUxAD/versions/YopX3hzh/Non-Hardcore_Server_Files.zip) and replace the files on the server with the files in that zip.
 I recommend backing up the target files before replacing them.

 ### Q: How do I get seared bricks/grout for a smeltery?